bcgov/jag-lrb-web/README.md

 1. Update the file that needs to be updated.

+2. Log into the OCP and switch to the environment you wish to update.

-2. From within the [openshift](./openshift) folder, use the `manage` script to updathe the deployed files, e.g.: `./manage -e dev deploy` to update the `dev` environment.
+3. From within the [openshift](./openshift) folder, use the `manage` script to update the deployed files, e.g.: `./manage -e dev deploy` to update the `dev` environment.

 **Please Note:** the `manage` script extends functionality provided by the [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) and therefore requires them to be installed and on the path in order to work properly.